-The Wayfinders are people just like you – and perhaps you – who are exploring, experimenting, piloting and reflecting on how digital technology can enhance learning in creative ways.
+The Wayfinders are people just like you – and perhaps you – who are exploring, experimenting, piloting and reflecting on how digital technology can enhance learning.

-Visit The Wayfinders Studio to see what others are doing and thinking about and make connections with colleagues.
+Visit The Wayfinders Studio to see what others are doing and thinking about and to make connections.

 Wayfinders 2020-2021